Police: Man stabs 2 workers at New York’s MoMA and flees

 NYPD Deputy Commissioner of Intelligence & Counterterrorism John Miller said the man's membership was revoked for two separate incidents of disorderly behavior at the museum in recent days.
 He was being sought.

+A letter informing the man of his expired membership was sent out on Friday, Miller said, and he showed up at the museum Saturday saying he intended to see a film that was playing.

-“He became upset about now being allowed entrance, and then jumped over the reception desk and proceeded to attack and stab two employees of the museum multiple times,” Miller said.
+“He became upset about not being allowed entrance, and then jumped over the reception desk and proceeded to attack and stab two employees of the museum multiple times,” Miller said.

 Miller said the employees were stabbed in the back, in the collar bone, in the back of neck and were rushed within minutes to Bellevue.

-The deputy commissioner also said police trying to locate the man had access to video of him leaving the museum and were aware of the direction in which he left.
+Police trying to locate the man had access to video of him leaving the museum and were aware of the direction in which he left, the deputy commissioner said.
+The department doesn’t have any record of any previous arrest for the man.

 Miller did not identify the man by name but described him as a white male wearing a black jacket, blue surgical mask, a colorfully patterned shirt and hood.
 He said the man was a “regular” at the museum, and that the museum had adequate security.